-The Bavaria Film-Hispano Film press-book on the film, the cinema 4 page brochure on the film, two cinema handbills advertising the film, as well two pages scanned of the very rare Reichsfilmprüfstelle (German Reich Film Censors Office) card.
+FROM OUR COLLECTION BELOW, the Bavaria Film-Hispano Film press-book on the Helden in Spanien film, the cinema 4 page brochure on the film, two small cinema handbills advertising the film, as well two pages scanned of the very rare Reichsfilmprüfstelle (German Reich Film Censors Office) card.

 In the film, the narrator states that the historically important Basque city of Guernica "was not destroyed by the Nationalists, but rather burned down by the fleeing Reds."